Kagiso-Future-Media/kagiso_search/README.md

 `kagiso_search/search_results.html` in your templates folder (see a sample below).

+Add the following required configuration settings:

+`ITEMS_PER_PAGE` (The number of results per page in the pager)

 ## Sample 404 Page (from our CMS)
 ```html
 {% extends 'core/base.html' %}